 Amanda Barudin is a Licensed Mental Health Counselor who earned her master's degree in clinical and counseling psychology from William Paterson University and her bachelor's degree in psychology from Western New England University.
 Ms. Barudin has worked in community mental health agencies as well as private practice and has experience counseling children, adolescents, and adults suffering from various mental health disorders.
 She has also provided clinical supervision to counselors, while collaborating with local and state agencies to ensure that individuals and families are able to access appropriate mental health services.

-The department offers Master’s Degree programs in Mental Health Counseling, Mental Health Counseling – Dual License, School Counseling and Student Affairs Counseling.
+The department offers Master’s Degree programs in Mental Health Counseling, Mental Health Counseling – Dual License, Mental Health Counseling International Non-Licensure Concentration (Non U.S. Citizen), School Counseling and Student Affairs Counseling.
 We also offer a CAGS program in Mental Health Counseling and a Post Master’s program in School Counseling.
+(Please note that we will be placing a moratorium on admissions to the CAGS in Mental Health Counseling program and will not be accepting applications to this program after the October 1, 2015 deadline.)
 Our department made history by being the first counseling program in Massachusetts to achieve CACREP accreditation.
 As practitioners, our faculty members offer unique experience-based insights as they prepare students to pursue professional licensure.

 A counseling career can be both challenging and rewarding.
 Counselors enjoy the personal satisfaction of helping children and adults cope with a variety of conditions and situations – and more important, they play a vital role in the general health and wellness of our communities.